Image

 Partners

 The Southern Plains Grassland Program seeks to work closely with nonprofit and government partners and the ranching community to bring important financial and technical resources to address the health and resilience of the grasslands of the Southern Great Plains.
 These actions will increase the vitality of this often-overlooked ecosystem, providing benefits to wildlife and to rural, ranching-based communities.
-In addition, these actions increase the ability of grasslands to store carbon, providing key benefits to much larger efforts to address climate change.
+In addition, these actions increase the ability of grasslands to store carbon, providing key benefits to much larger efforts to address a changing climate.

 Program partners include Burger King, Cargill and Sysco, with additional support from Walmart Foundation, the USDA Natural Resources Conservation Service and U.S. Fish and Wildlife Service.
 The Southern Plains Grasslands are located in Colorado, Kansas, Nebraska, New Mexico, Oklahoma and Texas.